frc-862/sensor-test-bench/README.md

 # sensor-test-bench-862
-The project is an Arduino-powered device for testing, troubleshooting, and prototyping with sensors.
+This is the code for an Arduino-powered system for testing/prototyping with basic analog and digital sensors and other inputs.
-Built using the PlatformIO for Atom plugin.
+Built using PlatformIO, a plugin for the Atom text editor.
 This code is released under the MIT license.